romanvm/PyXBMCt/README.md

 Licence: GPL v.3 http://www.gnu.org/licenses/gpl.html

 **NOTE!** This is a legacy repository kept only as a hosting for docs.
-For up-to-date code see the folliwing repos:
+For up-to-date code see the following repos:

 PyXBMCt addon module: https://github.com/romanvm/script.module.pyxbmct